darktable-org/dtdocs/content/tethering/overview.md

 The tethering view allows you to capture images directly into darktable from a connected camera.

-To use the tethering feature you need to connect your camera to your PC using a USB cable.
+To use the tethering feature you first need to connect your camera to your PC using a USB cable.
 Your computer might ask to mount or view the connected camera. _Do not mount or view the camera_.
 If your camera is mounted or viewed automatically, you will need to “unmount/eject” the camera before darktable can access it.
 This unlocks the camera so that darktable can take control of it -- darktable will then re-lock the camera so that it cannot be used by other applications.

-After the USB cable is connected, look at the [import](../module-reference/utility-modules/lighttable/import.md) module in the [lighttable](../lighttable/_index.md) view.
-If your camera is not visible in this module, click the “scan devices” button and it should appear with two functions available: “import from camera” and “tethered shoot”.
+After the USB cable is connected, go to the [import](../module-reference/utility-modules/lighttable/import.md) module in the [lighttable](../lighttable/_index.md) view.
+If your camera is available for use, a new section should appear in the import module containing the name of your camera and a "mount camera" button.
+Click this button to connect your camera and two additional buttons will appear: “import from camera” and “tethered shoot”.
 Click “tethered shoot” to enter the tethering view.

 darktable uses [gphoto2](https://github.com/gphoto/gphoto2) to interface with your camera.
 If you have problems finding the connected camera as described above, check the [troubleshooting](./troubleshooting.md) section in this chapter to verify that your camera has tethering support.